amazon-archives/swa-sample-seller/README.md

-# WARNING
+# _WARNING_

 * Deploy this application only to your local machine.
-* Anyone who visits this web application may have access to confidential data about your seller account and customer accounts.
+* Anyone who visits this web application will have access to confidential data about your seller account and customer accounts.
-* This application is meant for testing/demonstration purposes only.

 # Subscribe with Amazon (SWA) Sample Seller